 - 1. Create a distinct brand that establishes the general identity, character, and aesthetics of downtown, integrating both its historic culture and its desire for the future. - 2.
-Promote improvements to the public realm, creating spaces that offer additional programmable environments for social activities, festivals, and related attractions. - and cultural remnants. - 4.
-Establish downtown as a primary public activity center of the community. - flowers, shade structures, signage, outdoor seating, lighting, and public art. - 6. of interesting and interactive destinations and an overarching character for downtown. - make downtown appealing, exciting, and memorable. - destinations.
+Promote improvements to the public realm, creating spaces that offer additional programmable environments for social activities, festivals, and related attractions. - 3.
+Preserve and maintain historic elements of downtown including the historic architecture, building façades, and cultural remnants. - 4.
+Establish downtown as a primary public activity center of the community. - 5.
+Integrate and enhance elements of a safe and thriving public realm including street trees, landscaping, flowers, shade structures, signage, outdoor seating, lighting, and public art. - 6.
+Create pockets of uniqueness within downtown that attract residents and visitors and create an assemblage of interesting and interactive destinations and an overarching character for downtown. - 7.
+Cultivate a striking first impression for downtown including defined gateways and iconic street features that make downtown appealing, exciting, and memorable. - 8.
+Encourage, foster, and develop a quality public realm that highlights the uniqueness of new and historic destinations.